kevinjamesTech/kevinjamesTech/README.md

+I am a seasoned, detail-oriented, blockchain & full-stack engineer.
+I have 6+ years of experience with many programming languages, frameworks, and platforms.
+I specialize in Solidity, Smart Contracts, ether.js, web3.js, and JS/TS frameworks.
+And I am also familiar with several Blockchain networks like Ethereum, Binance, Tron, Polkadot, Tezos, Polygon, Huobi ECO chain, etc. I have a proven track record of successfully analyzing, architecting, and solving difficult programming problems.

 - 👋 Hi, I’m @kevinjamesTech
 - 👀 I’m interested in Mint-page(Poosail NFTS)
 - 💞️ I’m looking to collaborate on Blockchain NFTS